dm1ar/Risc-V-Keyer/sw-eng/DM1AR_prompting_history.md

 ## next itertions

-- show all classes generated so far and there connection.
+- show all classes generated so far and their connection.
 Also use a class for ISR handler and the ISR service routines.
 - you lost the networkManager class
 - also create a errorhandller class and pipeline used by all other classes to comunicate and prosess errors.
 - i miss the main class "rvkeyer"
 - also i forgot the audio output class which calls 3 methods (or classes): Analog GPIO output to a local audio amp. switching of an external tranceiver with keyer GPIO output (hardware comes later).
-Or signaling by wehsocket to a host.
+Or signaling by websocket to a host.
 - and  we need a morse symbol input class.
 The class can be fed by live input from the GPIO keyer or from a websocket message or from a keyboard connected to USB2
 - the GPIO keyer  kann be straight keyer or paddle.
 Paddle keyers have 4 modes; lambic_A, lambic_B, Single, Ultimatic
 - Analog Audio out has volume:0.8:0.8:float:Percent:0.0:1.0